 You can also try Google Trends to see how the popularity of a particular keyword has changed over time.

-This is helpful to see if there is potential for growth in the search volume for a particular keyword.
+It is helpful to see if there is potential for growth in the search volume for a particular keyword.

 Keyword Difficulty